ptmt/ptmt.github.com/posts/2025/lost-in-time.md

 One machine in the corner of your future home, humming gently.
 Some projects hosted there, most archived there, all of them yours in a literal sense.

 And then you hit the real graveyard: the integration projects.
 The ones that talked to other services like [WeirdStats](/garage/weirdstats).
 Most of them are gone, not because your code rotted, but because the other side disappeared.
 APIs closed.
 Companies pivoted.
 Services merged, rebranded, died, got regulated, got acquired, got sunset.
-The internet changed its furniture.
+The internet became different.

 Those projects feel like old screenshots of conversations with people you no longer know.
 Not sad exactly, just un-runnable.